| Employment Opportunities

-The John J Sweeney Scholarship at Ulster University’s International Conflict Research Institute (INCORE) is now open for applications.
+The John J Sweeney Scholarship at Ulster University’s International Conflict Research Institute (INCORE) is now closed for applications.
 For more information click here.

-The Rotary Club of Londonderry Peace Scholarship at Ulster University’s International Conflict Research Institute (INCORE) is now open for applications.
+The Rotary Club of Londonderry Peace Scholarship at Ulster University’s International Conflict Research Institute (INCORE) is now closed for applications.
 For more information click here.

 For more information on the PgDip/MSc in Applied Peace and Conflict